- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as a brand-name drug. Brand name: Norco.

 - Adrenal gland problems warning: This medication may cause your adrenal glands to not work as well.
 Symptoms may include:

 - loss of appetite

-If you have these symptoms, talk to your doctor.
+If you have these symptoms, talk with your doctor.
 You may need to stop taking this medication or have some tests done.

 Acetaminophen-hydrocodone is a prescription medication.
 As an opioid, it’s a controlled substance.
 It comes as an oral tablet and an oral solution.

-Acetaminophen-hydrocodone oral tablet is available as the brand-name drugs Norco and Vicodin.
+Acetaminophen-hydrocodone oral tablet is available as the brand-name drug Norco.
 It’s also available in its generic form.
 Generic drugs usually cost less than brand-name drugs.
 In some cases, they may not be available in every strength or form as the brand-name version.

 This medication is a combination of two or more drugs in a single form.
 It’s important to know about all the drugs in the combination because each drug may affect you in a different way.